What you need to know about model risk management

 Sources of risk during model development and training

 Model risk can arise in any number of places within the model building process.
 For example, a model’s outputs hinge on the data, assumptions, contexts, underlying math, and code with which it was trained.
-When any of these pieces possesses errors or biases, they will likely propagate to the outputs and incur some sort of error.
+When any of these pieces possesses errors or biases, they will likely propagate website to the outputs and incur some sort of error.

 And yet, even when using the utmost care to develop models, some small margin of fundamental inaccuracy is usually unavoidable.
 This is codified in the famous Bias-Variance Tradeoff principle of machine learning, which asserts that a model’s total error can be decomposed into a sum of its squared bias and variance plus a component called irreducible error.
 This last part is inescapable.
 Even with a perfectly optimized and tuned model, there will always be some portion of the error which is intractable due to the noise in the finitude of data with which we must work.
 No finite training set can provide a perfect measure of any real-world circumstance.